CFD Trading vs Share Trading

 What Is Share Trading?

-Share trading, or investing, is a longer-term form of trading, whereby you take ownership of the stock and profit from price movements.
+Share trading, or investing, is a longer-term form of trading, whereby you take ownership of stocks and profit from price movements.
 Compared to CFDs, it’s harder to go short to speculate on falling prices with share trading.

 When investing in company shares or Exchange Traded Funds (ETFs), traders cannot access leverage, so the full value of the trade must be put down.